veryshiny/QAA/Lab Notebook.md

 The line counts are the same before and after using cutadapt which makes sense.

-The reads must be of different lengths then now lets double check that
+The reads must be of different lengths then: double checked that using the below:

 ```bash